Manny281/100daysofswiftui/README.md

 Day 11 : structs part 2 ; Access Control, Computed Properties, Methods & checkpoint 6
 	Today I learned about access control and why it’s useful and how it can be applied variables .
 Then I learned about static properties and methods with some examples on when and how to use static.
 The challenge wasn’t too hard using what I had learned but my solution was very different from the course solution.

+Day 12: Classes & checkpoint 7
+    Today I learned about classes and how they differ from strict.
+I learned how to add initializers and how a deinitializer works.
+The most important thing I learned about classes was how they inherit properties and methods from parent classes.

+    The challenge felt pretty simple because I understood the lessons better than I understood the past few days plus I have been looking through apples soft documentation to get a deeper understanding of what I have been learning .
+I will also dig deeper into computer science to get an even deeper understanding of it .
+I put web development on hold and spend up to 8 hours learning swift and practicing code because I am most excited about creating apps and working with iOS.